AnnaManoleLNU/Colorize/README.md

 ```

 ## Tests
-Manual tests were performed using the example_app folder and the use cases are documented in TESTS.md.
+Manual tests were performed using a browser application from the example_app folder.
+The use cases are documented in TESTS.md.

 ## Issues
 Problem: in some cases the font color is not WCAG AAA compliant when using rgb black or white.
 The color it is at least always WCAG AA compliant.